 14. Work in start-ups:

-Being overqualified for a job has its own advantage and disadvantage, but with some sensible planning, one can find the right place.
+Being overqualified for a job has its advantages and disadvantages, but with some sensible planning, one can find the right place.
 The previous job might be the one where you would be on higher on the management level, but sometimes due to unknown circumstances, one might have to step down.
-The best bet is to apply for the jobs in a small or mid-size company where they are looking for the people with immense experience.
+The best bet is to apply for jobs in a small or mid-size company where they are looking for people with immense experience.

 An example, a VP sales guy working in a multi-national company lost his job and struggled to find the job as per his caliber.
 He found a job in a startup in a business development team, the company hired him looking at his experience and the strong network he has.

 Very soon this person contributed to the business growth of the company and became the head of his team.
 While restarting your career, plan what you want to achieve ahead and where you see yourself.